j-schneble/js-personal/README.md

 - Finish skills page and showcase/projects page
 - UI button to switch to lighter mode
-- add Framer Motion
+- Add Framer Motion
-- add more styles
+- Add more styles
 - Add logo loading page with Framer Motion
 - Add the logo into top corner and be a home button ?